sqlparser/sqlflow_public/sqlflow-userid-secret.md

 [request a 30 days premium account](https://www.gudusoft.com/request-a-premium-account/) to get the necessary userId and secret code.

-Once you login, please click the icon at the right top of the screen:
+- Once you login, please click the icon at the right top of the screen:

 <img src="/images/sqlflow_userid_secret_step1.png">

-and then click the `Account` menu item to see:
+- Click the `Account` menu item to see:

 <img src="/images/sqlflow_userid_secret_step2.png">

 Here you can
 - Copy the userId
-- By default, the Secret key field is empty, please click the `generate` button to create a new secret key.
+- By default, the Secret key field is empty, please click the `generate` button to create a new secret key and copy this code.